healthyhomeuk/healthyhome/_docs/system-overview/parameter-guide.md

 order: 2
 ---

-The feedback on the quality of the measured parameters is explained in further detail in the tables below.
+The details of each of the parameters measured by healthyhome is explained in this page.
+The feedback on the quality of the measured parameters is also laid out in the tables below.
 The parameters have been grouped according to which sensor detects them.
 The quality of the IAQ values is based on ratings from the [BME680 datasheet](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/).
-The quality of the rest of the parameters is based on data from [IAQUK](http://www.iaquk.org.uk/ESW/Files/IAQ_Rating_Index.pdf).
+The quality of the other of the parameters is based on data from [IAQUK](http://www.iaquk.org.uk/ESW/Files/IAQ_Rating_Index.pdf).

 The ambient light level is not associated with colours.
 This is because it is not as straightforward to quantify the quality of luminous flux (lux).
-However, it can be said that light in room which is considered to be normally lit (e.g. in an office) should measure at approximately 500 lux.
+However, it can be said that light in room which is considered to be normally lit (e.g., in an office) should measure at approximately 500 lux.
 This value is based on data from the [National Optical Astronomy Observatory](https://www.noao.edu/education/QLTkit/ACTIVITY_Documents/Safety/LightLevels_outdoor+indoor.pdf).

 - [BME680](#bme680)
 	* [Indoor Air Quality](#indoor-air-quality)